Our Approach

 Initially in development to treat Alzheimer’s disease (AD), a severe neurodegenerative disorder affecting around 30 million people worldwide, varoglutamstat targets the enzymes glutaminyl cyclases QPCT and QPCTL, which play an important role in promoting AD via QPCT-mediated formation of a neurotoxic Abeta variant, N3pE amyloid (pGlu-Abeta) and QPCTL-modulated CCL2 neuroinflammatory activity.
 Targeting these two enzymes, enables varoglutamstat to work upstream of other approaches such as monoclonal antibodies.

 Varoglutamstat has been investigated in a number of different clinical studies, all of which have consistently demonstrated a favorable safety and tolerability profile both in healthy volunteers and patients with AD.
+While a first-in-patient Phase 2a study showed promising signs of efficacy after only 12 weeks of treatment, varoglutamstat did not meet its clinical endpoints in the Phase 2b VIVIAD study in Europe and the Phase 2a/b VIVA-MIND study in the U.S.

 Expanded Access Policy